ThermoSight/transformer-image-manager/README.md

 - [ ] Implement image editing by **replacing existing images** and adding **new image upload** functionality.
 - [ ] Add Admin ID capability to manage access or permissions (e.g., restrict certain features to admin users).

-Sure!
-Here’s a clean, clear, and professional README snippet you can add to your repo, explaining the setup after cloning:

 ---

 # Project Setup Guide